carbon1423/secure-multiplayer-game-server/README.md

 - Basic SDL2 game logic
 - Have the ability to display multiple clients at once, but randomly crashes
 - `test_client.c` creates a non graphical client that "moves" every second
+- Update each clients screens with the other players positions
+- Broadcaster stops sending signals if a client is no longer active

 ## Goals
-- Update each clients screens with the other players positions
 - Work on game logic
 - Implement things like gravity and platforms
-- Write a `test_client.c` so that the server can recieve signals and update the main clients screen

 ## Issues
-- Crashing randomly when testing with multiple clients
-- Test client just stops moving
+- Only one square per client exists when testing but when one client disconnects the square attached to the remaining client